dokester/BayesicFitting/docs/splines.md

 the result when all parameters are set to 1.0.

-So we calculate the results at the top position of the blobs (more or less) and set all these results to 1.0.
+So we calculate the results at the top position of the blobs (more or less; it does not matter that much as is should be 1 everywhere) and set all these results to 1.0.
 This is a matrix equation of size nrknots, and can be solved directly.

 ### Small number of knots

 In case we have a cubic spline on a set of 2 knots, $x_0$ and
-$x_1$ the smoothnes at the knots is given in the table below.
+$x_1$, we have 4 blobs.
+The smoothnes at the knots is given in the table below.

 | blob | x_0  | x_1  |
 |:-|:-|:-|